-The standards applicants must meet for membership in the WPJA are the same standards all members will uphold while and in order that they remain members.
+The standards applicants must meet for membership in the WPJA are the same standards all members will uphold while they remain members.

 A WPJA member exhibits exceptional originality, creativity, and judgment in wedding photojournalism; it is only through the integrity of his or her work and client relations by which the association may maintain its and its other member photographers’ reputations.
 An application to join and rationale for renewal should observe the following guidelines:

 Out of respect for our clients’ needs, we give high priority to the online, digital representations of our work.

 Members must maintain an up-to-date and professional web site portfolio that continues to meet WPJA standards.
 The domain must be owned by the photographer (e.g., photographerstudio.com), not a subdomain owned by another company (e.g., photographerstudio.companyname.com).
 In addition, the site needs to have a clean design with intuitive navigation.
 Member web sites must load with all images and links functioning.
 They must also be compatible with most browsers.
 A member’s web site represents the photographer’s talent and professionalism and therefore reflects on the WPJA as a whole.